 5. Reinstall macOS in Recovery Mode

-This will help you to install Sierra or High Sierra without data loss.
+This will help you to install macOS Sierra or High Sierra and newer versions, without data loss.

 Restart your mac and hold down the Command + R to boot your Mac into Recovery mode.